Michelle Legge

 6. Ta-da!
 Your data is collected and your full tax report is generated!
 Head to the tax reports page in Koinly and check out your tax summary.
 This includes your net capital gains, other gains, income, costs, expenses, and any gifts, donations, or lost crypto.

-Denmark Tax Summary Koinly7.
+A screenshot of a tax summary for Danish crypto investors using Koinly crypto tax calculator7.
 To download your crypto tax report, upgrade to a paid plan.
 Download what you need, when you need it.
-For our Danish users, we offer the Fortjeneste og tab report.

 Disclaimer